zhouhufeng/FAVORannotator/README.md

 -	Change the line in file “postgresql.conf”, data_directory = 'new directory of external storage'
 -	Reboot the data directory, ```$ sudo systemctl start postgresql```

-### For more detailed instructions on how to use FAVORannotator (SQL version) on the Harvard FASRC Slurm Cluster, please refer to the detailed tutorial [here](https://github.com/zhouhufeng/FAVORannotator/blob/main/Docs/Tutorial/Demos/FASRC.md).
+** For more detailed instructions on how to use FAVORannotator (SQL version) on the Harvard FASRC Slurm Cluster, please refer to the detailed tutorial [here](https://github.com/zhouhufeng/FAVORannotator/blob/main/Docs/Tutorial/Demos/FASRC.md).**

+## CSV version

-## Run FAVORannotator CSV version
+### Run FAVORannotator CSV version

 Once CSV database is downloaded and decompressed, the database is readable by FAVORannotator can be executed as follows.
 Please find the R scripts in the ```Scripts/CSV/``` folder.